stigping/UnityProjectTemplate/README.md

 All folders include a small .gitkeep file in case GitHub wants to delete empty folders, all of these can be deleted whenever, but I recommend that you have a .gitkeep file in all your empty folders here on GitHub in the future.
 Enjoy!

-# Unity — Project Structure
+# Unity — Project and Scene Structure

 Having an organized project structure as well as scene hierarchy is beneficial to your project and your team.